mistrust999/TPNEBOT/README.md

   Depending on command usage, we may persist:

   * Economy data (wallet ID, bank balance, transaction history)
+  * Last.fm usernames (user supplied)
   * Punishment history (bans, kicks, mutes)
-  * Command preferences or settings (e.g., custom prefixes, opt-in flags)
+  * Command preferences or settings (e.g., custom prefixes, embed colors)
 * **Temporary In-Memory Data**
   Some features (e.g., the `snipe` command that shows recently deleted messages) rely on data kept in RAM only.
 That data is automatically purged every hour and is not written to disk.